Hebelub/old-unity-games/README.md

 Welcome to my collection of Unity games!
 This portfolio showcases a variety of projects I've worked on, each with its unique concept and gameplay.
 Below, you will find a brief description of a chosen sample of games along with a visual preview.

+For a comprehensive look at all of my projects, please refer to the **AllGamesOverview.docx** document in the repo.
+This file contains a detailed list of every game, complete with images to give you a visual taste of each project.
+It's important to note, however, that almost all 3D meshes have unfortunately been lost due to technical issues.
+As a result, not all games can be presented in their entirety within this document.
+Below in this README file, we've featured a select few of the games found in the featured collection.

 ## Explore Islands

 ![Explore Islands](Images/ExploreIslands.png)